GabrielR22/rvg-containers/README.md

 This is a repo about fixed containers, its very work in progress and it is made to be used in a game engine that I work and at the moment.

-It's not made to follow any standards or how mostly code, I will try be the most consistent possible but will adapt as I need (and learn more).
+It's not made to follow any standards, I will try be the most consistent possible but will adapt as needed (and learn more).

 I plan to move to a different build system (well we really not need a build system, but at the moment it's easier for me to test in this sandbox app) in the future (still need to learn them).